Glenrock early coalmining sites

-Glenrock early coalmining sites is a heritage-listed former coal mine and now recreation Park at Glenrock State Conservation Area, City of Lake Macquarie and City of Newcastle, New South Wales, Australia.
+Glenrock early coalmining sites is a heritage-listed former coal mine and now recreation Park within the Glenrock State Conservation Area in the Hunter region of New South Wales, Australia.
 It is also known as Industrial Archaeological Site.
 The property is owned by Office of Environment and Heritage (State Government).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Heritage listing

 Glenrock early coalmining sites was listed on the New South Wales State Heritage Register on 2 April 1999.